mle-infrastructure/mle-logging/README.md

 ## Development 👷

 You can run the test suite via `python -m pytest -vv tests/`.
-If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) :hugs:.
+If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) 🤗.